 We will show you examples of our whitening successes and hope that we can satisfy your wish to have a brighter and whiter smile.

 The whitening system that we use is Philips Zoom!
 NiteWhite which has been fully accepted for professional tooth whitening.
 It contains the equivalent of 5.79% hydrogen peroxide and is delivered in a 16% carbamide peroxide buffered gel.
 This gel is important to deliver the peroxide at the right concentration for the most effective whitening to your teeth.
 We do not believe that the “in surgery whitening” is sufficiently effective as it always needs to have subsequent home whitening treatment.
 The in-surgery whitening also uses a stronger gel that can increase the risk of sensitivity in many cases.

 Please be reassured in our confidence of the Philips Zoom!
 NiteWhite system.
-We have been using this product for three years and have achieved great results.
+We have been using this product for many years and have achieved great results.